Teutoburg Forest: Geography

 The Teutoburg Forest is a peripheral section in the north of the German Central Uplands, and forms a long narrow range of hills (comprising three ridges) extending from the eastern surroundings of Paderborn in the south to the western surroundings of Osnabrück in the northwest.
 South of the city centre of Bielefeld, a gap called the Bielefeld Pass bisects the range into the Northern Teutoburg Forest (two thirds) and Southern Teutoburg Forest (one third).
 In addition, the northeastern and southwestern ridges are cut by the exits of the longitudinal valleys between the ridges.

 The geologically oldest ridge is the northeastern one, which consists of limestone of the Triassic.

 Most of the ridges and part of the valley are covered by deciduous forest.
-Parts of the valley areas are used for agriculture, especially production of cereals.
+Parts of the valley areas are used for agriculture, especially the production of cereals.

 The highest elevation in the Southern Teutoburg Forest is the Velmerstot (468 m) south of Horn-Bad Meinberg.
 In the Northern Teutoburg Forest the highest elevation is the Dörenberg (331 m) north of Bad Iburg.

 The river Ems has its source at the western base of the southernmost portion of the Teutoburg Forest.

 The southern half of the range, situated about 30 km southwest of the Weser valley, is part of the watershed between the Ems basin in the west and the Weser basin in the east.
-The drainage towards the Weser is effected by the Werre river.
+The drainage towards the Weser is affected by the Werre river.
 The northwestern half of the range is drained to the river Ems on both sides.

-The neighbouring landscapes are the Westphalian Lowland in the west, Hase valley in the north, the hilly Ravensberg Basin in the northeast, Lippe Uplands in the east, and Egge Range (Eggegebirge) in the south.
+The neighboring landscapes are the Westphalian Lowland in the west, Hase valley in the north, the hilly Ravensberg Basin in the northeast, Lippe Uplands in the east, and Egge Range (Eggegebirge) in the south.

 Except for a short area south of Osnabrück, which belongs to the Bundesland of Lower Saxony, the whole forest is part of North Rhine-Westphalia.

-A long-distance hiking trail called Hermannsweg runs for 156 km along the length of the Teutoberg Forest, from Rheine in Münsterland to Leopoldstal near Horn-Bad Meinberg.
+A long-distance hiking trail called Hermannsweg runs for 156 km along the length of the Teutoburg Forest, from Rheine in Münsterland to Leopoldstal near Horn-Bad Meinberg.